 04 of 10

 Georgetown is a popular D.C. neighborhood for shopping, dining, and nightlife.
 This shopping mecca appeals to the younger crowd but also has plenty of boutiques and antique stores for all ages.
 Most of the shops in Georgetown are centered along M Street and Wisconsin Avenue and range from upscale clothing boutiques like Ann Mashburn to fun and trendy home and garden shops american/holiday.
 If you're in town on a Sunday, don't miss the acclaimed flea market.Continue to 5 of 10 below.

 Georgetown is one of the oldest neighborhoods in DC and has many interesting historic homes.
 A few of them are museums open to the public for tours, including the Old Stone House, built in 1765 and the oldest known private residence in Washington, D.C., Dumbarton House, owned by The National Society of the Colonial Dames of America, and Tudor Place Historic House and Garden, a National Historic Landmark that was originally owned by Martha Custis Peter, the granddaughter of Martha Washington.

 06 of 10

 Explore the Georgetown Waterfront

-The Georgetown Waterfront has been recently redeveloped with the addition of Georgetown Waterfront Park, a peaceful place to relax and enjoy shade, flowering trees, and a view of the Potomac River.
-The walking paths are a nice place to take a stroll, while many of the restaurants on the Georgetown waterfront are favorite places to enjoy dining outdoors during the summer months.
+Georgetown waterfront area has been recently redeveloped with the addition of Georgetown Waterfront Park, a peaceful place to relax and enjoy the shade, flowering trees, and a view of the Potomac River.
+The walking paths are a beautiful place to take a stroll, while many of the restaurants on the Georgetown waterfront are favorite places to enjoy dining outdoors during the summer months.

 Take a Sightseeing Cruise